 The second important question of mass work is trade union work.
 The Communist Party of Germany correctly adopted the strategic line of forming mass independent class trade unions.
-The experience of 15 months of fascist dictatorship has shown that even the small Red trade unions, of metal workers, miners etc., which existed before the coming of the fascist dictatorship, have nevertheless been able to hold firm, and continue their work in underground conditions, while the A.D.G.B. with its four million members has collapsed like a colossus with feet of clay.
-The social-fascists are here also mimicking us, stealing the slogan of independent unions, but by this they understand not an active organisation but the gathering of the cadres of old trade union bureaucrats, who will form an organised nucleus for the regenerated trade unions should a spontaneous upsurge of the masses and the overthrow of the fascist dictatorship take place.
+The experience of fifteen months of fascist dictatorship has shown that even the small Red trade unions, of metal workers, miners, etc., which existed before the coming of the fascist dictatorship, have nevertheless been able to hold firm, and continue their work in underground conditions, while the A.D.G.B., with its 4,000,000 members, has collapsed like a collossus with feet of clay.
+The social-fascists are here also mimicking us, stealing the slogan of independent unions, but by this they understand not an active organization but the gathering of the cadres of old trade union bureaucrats, who will form an organized nucleus for the regenerated trade unions should a spontaneous upsurge of the masses and the overthrow of the fascist dictatorship take place.
 Of course, there is no need to imagine that in underground conditions it is possible to have trade unions with hundreds of thousands of members.
-But the thing that is possible and necessary for the Communist vanguard to do is to form real class underground trade union organisations which will be really connected with the masses in the factories and labour exchanges, which will really lead all the economic movements of the masses, and carry out for the Party their rôle of transmission belts to the masses.
+But the thing that is possible and necessary for the Communist vanguard to do is to form real class underground trade union organizations which will be connected with the masses in the factories and labor exchanges, which will really lead all the economic movements of the masses, and carry out for the Party the role of transmission belts to the masses.

-This presupposes first of all the wide development of work in all the existing mass organisations formed by fascism for the workers.
-And this is precisely the weakest link in the work of the Communist Party, while without work in the mass fascist factory organisations, there cannot and will not be mass independent class trade unions.
-And without the most active participation in all questions of factory life, even in the way they are raised by the fascist government, there cannot be serious work in the mass fascist organisations.
+This presupposes first of all the wide development of work in all the existing mass organizations of the workers formed by fascism.
+And this is precisely the weakest link in the work of the Communist Party, while without work in the fascist factory mass organizations, there cannot and will not be mass independent class trade unions.
+And without the most active participation in all questions of factory life, even in the way they are raised by the fascist government, there cannot be serious work in the fascist mass organizations.
 For example, the Communists must participate most actively in the campaign now being carried on by the fascists for the elections of the so-called "factory trustees" which are a bastard substitute for factory committees.
 Any boycott or passivity in this campaign would mean separation from the vital questions of the masses.
-In exposing this fascist system of "trustees" as direct agents in the hands of the employer-"leaders," the Communists must carry on this campaign under the slogan of free elections, putting forward the candidature of workers who are popular among the masses and can defend the interests of the workers, as an offset to the candidates officially nominated by the employers.
+In exposing this fascist system of "trustees" as direct agents in the hands of the employer-"leaders", the Communists must carry on this campaign under the slogan of free elections, putting forward the candidature of workers who are popular among the masses and can defend the interests of the workers, as an offset to the candidates officially nominated by the employers.
 It is clear that the Communists must in all cases call on the workers to vote against the lists proposed by the employers.

-This presupposes a completely different scale of work among the national socialist workers.
-Open expressions of discontent and disappointment are becoming more and more frequent among the national socialist workers.
-Hundreds of workers leave meetings of the "workers' front," fierce clashes take place between members of the Stahlhelm and the National Socialists in the factories.
-There have been many cases in which the Storm Troops, even during open demonstrations against the fascist government (as on January 7th near Kochburger Hills in Berlin) looked on these demonstrations in silence.
-This work must be converted from the work of the apparatus into part of the mass work by gathering all the oppositional elements among the national socialist workers.
+This presupposes a completely different scale of work among the national-socialist workers.
+Open expressions of discontent and disappointment are becoming more and more frequent among the nationalsocialist workers.
+Hundreds of workers leave meetings of the "workers' front", fierce clashes take place between members of the Stahlhelm and the nationalsocialists in the factories.
+There have been many cases in which the Storm Troops, even during open demonstrations against the fascist government (as on January 7 near Kokburser Hills in Berlin) looked on these demonstrations in silence.
+This work must be converted from the work of the apparatus into part of the mass work by gathering all the oppositional elements among the national-socialist workers.